 The BSCCP award of £20,000 will support the on-going development of the helpline including training of new and re-training of current volunteers, increased staffing and the development of a Call Back service.
+After the grant was awarded the Trust entered liquidation, however BSCCP have been refunded £14,670 by the liquidators post year end.

-EFC Dues - European Federation for Colposcopy:

-£5,276 was awarded for 2023 dues.
+EFC Dues - European Federation for Colposcopy: £5,228 was awarded for 2024 dues.

-IFCPC Dues - International Federation for Cervical Pathology & Colposcopy:

-A payment of £6,704 was made for the IFCPC 2023 dues.
+IFCPC Dues - International Federation for Cervical Pathology & Colposcopy: A payment of £5868 was made for the IFCPC 2024 dues.